High Speed 1

-High Speed 1 (HS1), legally the Channel Tunnel Rail Link (CTRL), is a 109.9 km high-speed railway linking London with the Channel Tunnel.
+High Speed 1 (HS1), officially the Channel Tunnel Rail Link (CTRL), is a 109.9 km high-speed railway linking London with the Channel Tunnel.

-It is part of a line carrying international passenger traffic between the United Kingdom and mainland Europe; it also carries domestic passenger traffic to and from stations in Kent and east London, and continental European loading gauge freight traffic.
+It is part of the line carrying international passenger traffic between the United Kingdom and mainland Europe; it also carries domestic passenger traffic to and from stations in Kent and east London, and continental European loading gauge freight traffic.
 From the Channel Tunnel, the line crosses the River Medway, and tunnels under the River Thames, terminating at London St Pancras International station on the north side of central London.
-It cost £5.8 billion to build and opened on 14 November 2007.
+It cost £6.84 billion to build and opened on 14 November 2007.
 Trains run at speeds of up to 300 km/h on HS1.
-Intermediate stations are at Stratford International in London, Ebbsfleet International in northern Kent and Ashford International in southern Kent.
+There are intermediate stations at Stratford International in London, Ebbsfleet International in northern Kent and Ashford International in southern Kent.